scambier/ecs-machina/README.md

 ## Documentation

 ECS-Machina is first and foremost a TypeScript library; it's meant to be used in TypeScript projects to take full advantage of its typing system.

+I created this library to be used in TIC-80 projects, and so it has 0 dependency and is ES5-compatible.
+You can "install" it by copy-pasting the whole index.ts file in your own project.

 ### World